Lewes bomb

-The Lewes bomb was a blast-incendiary field expedient explosive device, manufactured by mixing diesel oil and Nobel 808 plastic explosive.
+The Lewes bomb was a blast-incendiary field expedient explosive device, manufactured by mixing diesel oil, Thermite and Nobel 808 plastic explosive.
 It was created by Lieutenant Jock Lewes, one of the original members of L Detachment SAS in 1941.

 History

 The SAS needed a combined incendiary and explosive device light enough to be carried by a small group of commandos yet powerful enough to destroy and set fire to aircraft on an enemy airfield.
 Weighing approximately 1 lb, the Lewes bomb could be carried in quantity by an individual.